FAQs for Students & Families

 Can I ship beverages to my student?

 No. Beverages cannot be shipped to students.
 These packages are very heavy; the mailroom is unable to deliver them and no items may be delivered directly to dorms.
 Filtered water is available in every dorm and throughout campus.
 Having students refill a reusable water bottle is a sustainable option creating much less plastic waste.
-For athletes, please ship your child powdered sport drinks.
+For athletes, please ship your student powdered sport drinks.

 1) Your student can use the free washers and dryers located in most dorms*.